nypesap/nypesap.github.io/docs/projects/posts/eris/0004-HUB-to-Embeded-migration.md

 1. Evidencing all custom and extended applications with [Fiori Tracker](https://fioritracker.org)

-2. Migrating SAP UI code from SPA WebIDE to SAP Business Application Studio
+2. Migrating SAP UI5 custom applications and extensions code from SAP WebIDE to SAP Business Application Studio

 3. Adjusted applications: